ErpNetDocs/tech/modules/my/calendar.md

 # My Calendar

-The **ERP.net Calendar** is a powerful time-management tool, allowing you to efficiently organize, monitor and synchronize your personal activities and tasks.
+The ERP.net Calendar is a powerful time-management tool, allowing you to efficiently organize, monitor and synchronize your events and tasks.
+Its features include previewing and creating **activities**, applying different **views**, navigating across various **time periods**, as well as accessing any type of **scheduled event** easily.

 It also sums up group activities from the **[social groups](groups/features-in-groups.md)** you take part in, whenever you are marked as the responsible person, organizer, or a participant.